avast/gradle-docker-compose-plugin/README.md

-    tcpPortsToIgnoreWhenWaiting = [1234] // list of TCP ports what will be ignored when waiting for exposed TCP ports opening; default: empty list waitForHealthyStateTimeout = java.time.Duration.ofMinutes(15) // how long to wait until a container becomes healthy; default is 15 minutes waitAfterHealthyStateProbeFailure = java.time.Duration.ofSeconds(5) // how long to sleep before next attempt to check healthy status; default is 5 seconds checkContainersRunning = true // turns on/off checking if container is running (during waiting for open TCP port and healthy state); default is true
+    tcpPortsToIgnoreWhenWaiting = [1234] // list of TCP ports what will be ignored when waiting for exposed TCP ports opening; default: empty list waitForHealthyStateTimeout = java.time.Duration.ofMinutes(15) // how long to wait until a container becomes healthy; default is 15 minutes waitAfterHealthyStateProbeFailure = java.time.Duration.ofSeconds(5) // how long to sleep before next attempt to check healthy status; default is 5 seconds checkContainersRunning = true // turns on/off checking if container is running or restarting (during waiting for open TCP port and healthy state); default is true

     captureContainersOutput = false // if true, prints output of all containers to Gradle output - very useful for debugging; default is false captureContainersOutputToFile = '/path/to/logFile' // sends output of all containers to a log file